pycogss/pycogss-intro-to-python/installation/README.md

 <i>Adapted from the USGS’s [Python for Hydrology class instructions](https://github.com/DOI-USGS/python-for-hydrology/tree/main/installation). </i>

+!
+If you run into an issue with this installation, use the [<b>Issues</b>](https://github.com/pycogss/pycogss-intro-to-python/issues) tab to open an issue - if you have a question or problem, someone else probably does, and we can track the progress of any issues or fixes!

 # 0. Context
 These are instructions to <b>install Python</b> on a <b>computer on which you have administrative privileges</b>.
 This is <b>not necessarily the route through which your students will access Python in a class setting</b>, especially if they are using lab computers or other setups that do not allow for software installation.
 If you are here because you want to introduce Python into your undergraduate classroom, you should do some <b>institution-specific research</b> through your IT department and/or Computer Science department to learn what resources might already be available to you, such as a [JupyterHub](https://jupyter.org/hub) deployed on either onsite computing resources or in the cloud.
 For example, William and Mary maintains both a [cloud-based](https://jupyterhub.wm.edu/) and [cluster-based](notebooks.sciclone.wm.edu) JupyterHub.